katcipis/sophia/notes/golang.md

 methods since it is not safe to call a method with a value receiver from a pointer type.

+You may be thinking...why care ?
+All this method set discussion seems useless.
+When calling methods both value and pointers will work on any method defined for a given type.
+If it is a value calling a pointer receiver method it will be referenced.
+If it is a pointer it calling a value receiver method it will be dereferenced.

+The problem arises when you are working with interfaces.
+The concept of method sets is enforced when validating if you implement, or not, a given interface.

 ### Referencing interfaces and maps